bredele/unix-philosophy/slides.md

 # Introduction

 <br>
-<div class="center">The unix philosophy is some kind of early meditation about how to design system with clean interfaces. </div>
+<div class="center">The unix philosophy is a kind of early meditation on how to design systems with clean interfaces. </div>

 -- image

 This is your new Bible.
-Be a hater and say FUCK to:
+Be a hater and say FUCK OFF to:

 ![polymer](img/polymer-logo.jpg)
 ![angularjs](img/angularjs-logo.png)